Mauritius Economic Outlook

 - The pace of economic growth was moderate in 2016, with the economy growing by 3.6% compared with 3.4% in 2015 reflecting a slight increase in domestic investment that was offset by weak external demand.

 - Political stability and sound macroeconomic management continue to promote investor confidence.
 Higher skills and productivity levels would make the country more competitive and innovative.

-- The government introduced an innovative urban development approach, consisting of 8 “Smart Cities” and 5 techno-parks, in an effort to boost sustainable economic growth and enhance the competitiveness of Mauritius.
+- The government has demonstrated firm commitment to promoting, industrialisation and entrepreneurship, in an effort to boost sustainable economic growth and enhance the competitiveness of the economy.